-US study shows that tofacitinib is an efficacious treatment for active RAMay 25th, 2011 in Diseases, Conditions, Syndromes
+US study shows that tofacitinib is an efficacious treatment for active RAMay 25, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Results of a Phase III study presented today at the EULAR 2011 Annual Congress show that at 6 months, 58.3 percent of patients who had previously not responded to treatment with DMARDs, achieved ACR20 response (a 20 percent improvement in symptoms) when treated with the novel oral Janus kinase inhibitor tofacitinib at 10mg BID compared to 31.2 percent in the placebo group.
 Significant improvements were also observed in the 5 mg BID dose.

 Most adverse events were mild and no new safety signals were reported, according to study authors.